Beat-YT/FNFestival-Events/README.md

 - `[mellow]`: Sets the player animation to a slow, mellow performing animation.
 - `[play]`: Sets the player animation to the standard performing animation.
 - `[intense]`: Sets the player animation to an intense performing animation.
-- `PART X`: Signals to the game which instrument the track is for (PART GUITAR, PART DRUMS, PART VOCALS, PART BASS).

 ## GUITAR